-It does not necessarily mean that you should set specific goals for when and how much each employee should generate or share, but it could indicate what is expected for your program to succeed.
 Goals must reflect what the overall purpose is.
+However, it does not necessarily mean that you should set specific goals for when and how much each employee should generate or share.
+For instance, it could indicate what is expected for your program to succeed.
 There is a big difference between attracting employees, positioning themselves, and creating sales.

 Create a SoMe-policy

-Since it is the employees’ personal profiles that are used, it is important to develop social media guidelines.
-It does not have to be a strict set of rules, but simply some “do’s and don’ts” for social media use in a professional context.
+Since the employees’ personal profiles are used, it is essential to develop social media guidelines.
+However, it does not have to be a strict set of rules, but simply some “do’s and don’ts” for social media use in a professional context.

 Leader for your ambassador team

-The next step, in order to succeed with Employee Advocacy, is to find one or more qualified leaders who want to join the program.
+In order to succeed with Employee Advocacy, the next step is to find one or more qualified leaders who want to join the program.
 Some responsibilities for the leader could be:

 - Create interest around the Employee Advocacy program